Tuesday, October 11, 2011

 Hammer's chivalry is

 misplaced only once, with the psychotic femme fatale Lily Carver, who in any case is eventually dispatched, not by Hammer, but by the radioactive flames which consume her as we watch with grim approval.
-Lily's violent demise notwithstanding, the gentlemanly side of Hammer is further reinforced in that his slapping and other rough tactics are reserved only for the men in KMD, most of whom, happily, have it coming.
+Lily's violent demise notwithstanding, the gentlemanly side of Hammer is further reinforced in that his slapping and other rough tactics are reserved only for the men in KMD, most of whom have it coming.

 Much has been made of the four principal women characters as not being very sexy, a fair enough comment.
 But maybe this is a nod to their modern-ness.
 These women are capable, strong, independent and eminently practical; they don’t have to depend upon the old fashioned wiles of an Ava Gardner or Jane Greer.
 To wit, Velda sweats a lot, another thing a traditional noir temptress doesn’t do, on-screen anyway.